Before Your Vaccine

 IF I AM IMMUNOCOMPROMISED, PREGNANT, OR BREASTFEEDING, IS THE VACCINE STILL SAFE FOR ME?

 A vaccine can vary by person and circumstance, consult your primary care physician to discuss if you can receive the vaccine, however, the CDC and FDA do encourage most individuals to get the COVID-19 vaccine.
+Please view more information found here about COVID-19 vaccines for pregnant people.

-The below are a few things you should mention to your vaccination provider before you receive the COVID-19 vaccine:
+Below are a few things you should mention to your vaccination provider before you receive the COVID-19 vaccine:

 If you have: